-Benefits of a regular meditation practice abound, with an increasingly robust body of Western academic research to empirically prove it these days (just check out the infographics below, for a more visual account of what’s been found so far).
-Meditation is accessible and profoundly valuable, regardless of your experience or background.
+Benefits of a regular meditation practice abound, though it should not be approached as a quick nor an easy cure-all.
+That being said, skills taught in meditation can be profoundly valuable, regardless of your experience or background.
 Please contact Jo if you are interested in a meditation class or series of classes.

 Mindfulness is intentionally paying attention to the present with openness, curiosity, and acceptance.
-It can be practiced formally or informally, and can take the form of many techniques.
-To practice mindfulness, we may be sitting, walking, standing, or even lying down.
+It can be practiced formally or informally, as a seated meditation, or as a way to engage in activities like mindful walking, or mindful breathing.
 While engaged in a mindfulness practice, such as eating a raisin mindfully, we are are participating in an activity that focuses our awareness and trains our minds around the attitudinal foundations of mindfulness: non-judging, patience, a beginner’s mind, trust, non-striving, acceptance, and letting go.
-As with meditation, the empirical research on mindfulness in the last thirty years has produced substantial evidence of its benefits (the infographics from various sources below do a good job of illustrating some of these findings).
+As with meditation, the empirical research on mindfulness in the last several decades has produced substantial evidence of its benefits (the infographics from various sources below do a good job of illustrating some of these findings).
 Please contact Jo if you are interested in a mindfulness class or series of classes.

 CLICK ON THE IMAGE TO ENLARGE